 GPS audio tour of Grand Teton National Park

 The GaperGuide tour of Grand Teton National Park will show you the sights, wildlife, hikes, resorts, picnic areas and even where the bathrooms are.
-The simple device uses GPS to trigger itself automatically and tells you about what you are looking at along the way.
+The app triggers itself automatically and tells you about what you are looking at along the way.
 It’s like having a tour guide sitting in the back seat.
 The Guide follows you, wherever you decide to go on the paved roads in the park.

 Explore Teton National Park from the comfort of your own car